Two things you need to know about refinancing now

 - What are today’s mortgage rates?

-Current mortgage rates are holding low, and they’re expected to stay that way through the rest of 2019.
+Current mortgage rates are holding low, and they’re expected to stay that way through the rest of the year.

-Even if you missed August and September’s near-record lows, it’s likely not too late to secure a world-class mortgage rate.
+Even if you missed record-low rates in the beginning of 2020, it’s likely not too late to secure a world-class mortgage rate.

 Consider this: According to Freddie Mac’s records, interest rates for a 30-year fixed mortgage averaged 4.7% for the week of September 27, 2018.